 Strong market positions.
-Based on publicly available data on the number of target end users and publicly available information on awarded contracts and purchases, we believe we have leading market positions across multiple product categories through superior quality and performance differentiating us from our competition.
+Based on data we collect related to end users and publicly available information on awarded contracts and purchases, we believe we have leading market positions across multiple product categories through superior quality and performance differentiating us from our competition.
+By way of reference, we sell either concealable tactical or hard armor to 34 of the top 50 police departments in the U.S. by size.
+Likewise, we sell our duty retention holsters to 48 of the top 50 police departments in the U.S.by size.
+Furthermore, we are a party to multi-year contracts for the largest bomb suit teams in the world including the U.S. Army, U.S. Marine Corps and U.S. Air Force.
 Our products continually exceed stringent industry safety standards and are recognized for advancements in performance through innovation and technological enhancement.